 The controversial Guadeloupe skeletons are a good example.
 These specimens were first brought to the attention of the creationist community by Bill Cooper (“Human fossils from Noah’s Flood,” Creation Ex Nihilo, vol. 5, no. 3, 1983, pp. 6-9).
 Several skeletons encased in limestone were discovered in 1805 near Moule on the island of Guadeloupe, and the island’s governor decided to excavate.
 At the time, no fossilized human bones had been documented.
 Eventually the 5 ft 2 inch skeleton of a female was taken (still encased in a 2 ton limestone block) to the British Museum of Natural History (after having been on display for 50 years.
 Initially, these skeletons were deemed to be very ancient, from the deluge in Noah’s day.
 In 1825 Cuvier and others reexamined the skeletons and determined that they were more modern.
 Today, that skeleton is being housed in the basement of the British Museum.
-According to the report of the excavators there are more remaining in the Miocene limestone strata east of the village of Moule.
+According to the report of the excavators there are more skeletons remaining in the Miocene limestone strata east of the village of Moule.
 Important questions remain.
 Even though this limestone is as hard as marble, it formed around these skeletons as rapidly as cement, before they could fall apart.
 If current processes speedily built up this limestone, then how come erosion originally revealed the skeletons to the islanders?
 How can the unlikely process of rapid, recent limestone buildup also be happening in the interior of the island?

 In the coal collection in the Mining Academy in Freiberg, there is a puzzling human skull composed of brown coal and manganiferous and phosphatie limonite, but its source is not known.
 Prof. Dr. R. Vulpius, Professor of Coal Geology at the Freiberg Mining Academy, confirmed in more recent times that the skull is still in the archives.
 This skull was described by Karsten and Dechen in 1842.
 (Otto Stutzer, Geology of Coal, 1940, p.271.
 Stutzer was Professor of Geology and Mineralogy in the School of Mines at Freiberg, in Saxony.)